andgordio/mockupless/docs/Courses/InteractionBasics/Conditionals/styles.md

 </div>
 ```

-You can add as many classes as you wish with a single condition.
-Note, that they all are placed inside single quotes.
+You can add as many classes as you wish for a single condition, separated by whitespace, inside a pair of single quotes.

 ### Multiple conditions